New York City Fire Department: Alarm receipt and transmittal

-Fire alarm dispatchers handle comparatively few medical calls made directly to them, since the vast majority of such incidents are routed straight to the FDNY's EMS communications office by the NYPD 9-1-1 operators.
-However, a medical call that requires the assistance of "first-responder"-trained fire units will have said request routed electronically to the appropriate fire alarm central office, for the assignment of the proper personnel and apparatus.
+Fire alarm dispatchers handle comparatively few medical calls.These types of calls are routed straight to the FDNY's EMS communications office by the NYPD 9-1-1 operators.
+However, if there is a medical call that requires the assistance of"first-responder"-trained fire units, The Emergency Operators will have said request routed electronically to the appropriate fire alarm central office, for the assignment of the proper personnel and apparatus.

 Box numbers

 Each address in the city is assigned a box number, based on the closest street, special building, or highway box.
 The term "box" refers to the Fire Alarm Boxes, which at one time lined street corners and in front of certain buildings.
 Each Fire Alarm Box was given a specific number by the FDNY's Bureau of Communications.
 Even if the physical fire alarm box is no longer at a specific address or street corner, the address or street corner is still assigned that fire alarm box's number.
 Box numbers can be duplicated in different boroughs, which is why they are always identified by borough name or numerical prefix on the computer (66 for Bronx and Manhattan, 77 for Brooklyn, 88 for Staten Island and 99 for Queens).
 If there is also a street address given to the dispatchers, the responding apparatus will get this information in the firehouse, over the air, and via their mobile data terminals in the rigs—in addition to the Box number.
 At present, there are about 16,000 physical fire alarm street boxes in New York City, with many additional special building boxes and highway boxes, as well as "dummy boxes" used for special response assignments.
 In addition there are two airport crash boxes, one in the LaGuardia Tower, (Queens Box 37), and one in the JFK Tower, (Queens Box 269), which can only be activated by the personnel in these towers.
 When either box is sounded, it brings an automatic second alarm (2–2) response of equipment, along with various special units.